 When the Apostle Paul expounds the Gospel message later in the same book, water baptism is conspicuously absent (1 Corinthians 15:1-8).

-So, Paul wasn't sent to baptize people, and what he was preaching, the Gospel message, doesn't include baptism.
-Yet this Gospel message is said to be the power of God that leads a man to faith in Jesus, immortality, and Salvation:
+So, Paul was not sent to baptize people, and what he was preaching, the Gospel message, does not include baptism.
+Yet this Gospel message is said to be the power of God that leads a person to faith in Jesus, immortality, and Salvation:

 2 Timothy 1:10